 Step 3.
 Choose the backup point.
 If you want to restore the system image to another place please click "Restore system to other location" to make it.

 Step 4.
 Select the location if you are planning to restore to another place.

 Step 5.
 Check Operation Summary.
 Then click "Start Restore."

 A pop-up window will prompt us to restart the computer later.
 Then, the operations will be completed under the Restart mode.

 About Universal Restore

-2. Some drivers (such as the video/sound card drivers, display driver, NIC drivers, etc.) are not installed by Universal Restore for dissimilar hardware.
+- Some drivers (such as video/sound card drivers, display drivers, NIC drivers, etc.) are not installed by Universal Restore for dissimilar hardware.
 As these drivers will not affect system startup, they can be installed manually after the restoration.

 In conclusion, with several clicks and a little time, we could restore Windows Server 2003 system image backup easily and safely.
 There will be no data loss and complex operations to worry about.
 If we need to restore Windows Server 2003 on different hardware, we could refer to Universal Restore.

 With the help of AOMEI Backupper Server, if you want to upgrade your hard drive, you can migrate the data or operating system on your hard drive to another hard drive.
 You will not encounter any problems during the whole process.
 It also guarantees that you will be able to successfully boot from the cloned drive without any problems if it is a drive with a system cloned.